 The 2014 State Budget was approved in February 2014.
 It includes $5.6 million for design and supervision of Dili Airport development during 2014, and another $253 million for 2015-2018 (see above).
 As the largest spending will be in 2018, we expect there to be more after that.
 The budget expects to spend an additional $94 million in borrowed money on the airport during 2015-2018.
 In addition to the major airport overhaul, the budget also includes $2.5 million during 2015 to rehabilitate the runway.

-IFC presented its report to the Council of Ministers describing options for how the Government can engage with private partners to build and/or operate Dili airport.
-However the Government is discussing another option, working directly with the government of Malaysia rather than with a private partner.
+IFC presented its report to the Council of Ministers describing options for Government engagement with private partners to build and/or operate Dili airport.
+Although the Government explored another option, working directly with the government of Malaysia rather than with a private partner, which did not work out.
+The IFC suspended its activities on the airport.

 The airport expansion will take place in two stages.
 Construction will begin in 2015 for the initial stage, which may involve widening the runway and extending it at both ends.
 This could cut off the 700 people who live in Beto Tasi aldeia from the rest of the world, and one option under consideration would cross the river into Bebonuk.
 To address Beto residents' concerns, the IFC and the Government are considering ways to maintain community access, such as a bridge over the river, a new road, or a tunnel under the runway.